Joeaculberson/GenerateSegaSaturnExes/README.md

 Run the script in the same folder as all of your bin/cue files.

 Run the game in Steam and it should mount your game and boot SSF.

+DISCLAIMER:

+I do not support piracy.
+This is just a way to stream line your Sega Saturn back ups in to Steam.